Clerici-project/Website/resources/developer-guides/wallet-rpc.md

 ### **open_wallet**

 Open a wallet.
-You need to have set the argument "--wallet-dir" when launching monero-wallet-rpc to make this work.
+You need to have set the argument "--wallet-dir" when launching clerici-wallet-rpc to make this work.

 Alias: *None*.